Next-Gen App & Browser Testing Cloud

 Author

 AI in quality assurance uses machine learning to automate test creation, detect flaky scripts, and prioritize what to test first.
-From AI in software testing and quality assurance to fully autonomous test execution, the spectrum of what is possible has expanded significantly in 2026.
+From AI in QA automation that maintains existing suites to fully autonomous test execution, the spectrum of what is possible has expanded significantly in 2026.

 For teams validating the ML models that power those systems, AI/ML testing addresses accuracy, bias, and drift as first-class quality concerns.